-GMST rises, the pattern of atmospheric zonal mean temperatures show warming throughout the troposphere and cooling in the stratosphere, consistent with previous assessments.
-The consistency is especially clear in the tropical upper troposphere and the northern high latitudes. {12.4.3; Box 5.1}
+There is very high confidence that globally averaged changes over land will exceed changes over the ocean at the end of the 21st century by a factor that is likely in the range 1.4 to 1.7.
+In the absence of a strong reduction in the Atlantic Meridional Overturning, the Arctic region is projected to warm most (very high confidence) (Figure TS.15).
+As global mean surface temperature rises, the pattern of atmospheric zonal-mean temperatures show warming throughout the troposphere and cooling in the stratosphere, consistent with previous assessments.
+The consistency is especially clear in the tropical upper troposphere and the northern high latitudes {12.4.3; Box 5.1}.

 It is virtually certain that, in most places, there will be more hot and fewer cold temperature extremes as global mean temperatures increase.
 These changes are expected for events defined as extremes on both daily and seasonal time scales.
-Increases in the frequency, duration and magnitude of hot extremes along with heat stress are expected; however, occasional cold winter extremes will continue to occur.
-Twenty-year return values of low-temperature events are projected to increase at a rate greater than winter mean temperatures in most regions, with the largest changes in the return values of low temperatures at high latitudes.
-Twenty-year return values for hightemperature events are projected to increase at a rate similar to or greater than the rate of increase of summer mean temperatures in most regions.
-Under RCP8.5 it is likely that, in most land regions, a current 20-year high-temperature event will occur more frequently by the end of the 21st century (at least doubling its frequency, but in many regions becoming an annual or 2-year event) and a current 20-year low-temperature event will become exceedingly rare (See also TFE.9). {12.4.3}
+Increases in the frequency, duration and magnitude of hot extremes along with heat stress are expected, however occasional cold winter extremes will continue to occur.
+20-year return values of low temperature events are projected to increase at a rate greater than winter mean temperatures in most regions, with the largest changes in the return values of low temperatures at high latitudes.
+20-year return values for high temperature events are projected to increase at a rate similar to or greater than the rate of increase of summer mean temperatures in most regions.
+Under RCP8.5 it is likely that, in most land regions, a current 20-year high temperature event will occur more frequently by the end of the 21st century (at least doubling its frequency, but in many regions becoming an annual or two-year event) and a current 20-year low temperature event will become exceedingly rare (See also TFE.9). {12.4.3}